For24/PPE-detection-system/README.md

 pip install -r requirements.txt

+then, cd to our source folder:

+cd source

 Detect on image or video file or video stream from webcam:

 for example, run detect on an image file: